 Renewable Energy Development

 In addition to its multilateral commitments, the UAE actively supports developing countries in their climate change mitigation and adaptation efforts, especially through renewable energy, as well as humanitarian relief and prevention.
-In total, the UAE has invested in renewable energy ventures with a total value of around $16.8 billion across 70 countries, including aid and concessional loans to bring renewable energy projects in more than 40 developing countries, particularly small island developing states.
+The UAE has provided over $1.5 billion of aid for renewable energy projects in more than 40 developing countries, particularly small island developing states.

-In January 2017, the UAE announced a $50 million fund for renewable energy projects in 16 Caribbean islands.
+- The UAE established a $50 million fund for renewable energy projects in 16 Caribbean islands.
 The Caribbean Renewable Energy Fund, which helps advance the UN’s Strategic Development Goals, aims to reduce energy costs in the region and improve energy security.
 In addition, the UAE-Pacific Partnership Fund (UAE-PPF) is a $50 million initiative that delivered grant-funded renewable energy projects across 11 Pacific Island nations.

 - In November 2019, Masdar signed a Power Purchase Agreement (PPA) and Government Support Agreement (GSA) with the Government of the Republic of Uzbekistan to design, finance, build and operate the country’s first public-private partnership (PPP) solar power plant.